 Essentially, the feedback loop on long term goals is just too far away and we are never able to close it.

-With shorter term goals (90 days) we are able to close these loops and focus solely on one task and build confidence.
+With shorter-term goals (90 days) we can close these loops and focus solely on one task and build confidence.

 This works perfectly for school as semesters are about 90 days.